AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 4.5 Payload Structure

-The bitstream format is the low overhead format defined in the AV1 specificaton (AV1, Secton 5.2).
+The bitstream format is the low overhead format defined in the AV1 specificaton (AV1, Section 5.2).
 The smallest high-level syntax unit in AV1 is the OBU.
 All AV1 bitstream structures are packetized in OBUs.
 Each OBU has a header, which provides identifying information for the contained data (payload).

 The payload contains a series of one or more OBU elements.
 The design allows for a combination of aggregation and fragmentation of OBUs, i.e., a set of OBU elements in which the first and/or last element is a fragment of an OBU.